-University: P. J. Šafán rik University in Košice Faculty: Faculty of A Faculty: Faculty of Arts Course ID: KAaA/ EMENb/15 Course name: E-mail English Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cro edits: 2 Recommended seme ster/trimester of the course: 2.
-Course level: I. Prerequisities: ACTIVE PARTICIPA tests; continuously an Attendance is followe TESTS constitute 709 Ordinarily, student co a 100-point scale gai participation.
-The fina A 100-93 B 92-86 C 85-78 D 77-72 E 71-65 FX 64-0 bursework is evaluated by letter grades, which are assigned a value based on ned from two credit tests plus points for continuous preparation and active al mark is assigned according to the following scale: should contact the le accommodations and the lecturer separately Oral exams will be re missed credit test.
-The missed credit test but problem areas of the CONTINUOUS PRE Students are expected and the required litera Formal requirements Minimum 2 but maxi size 12, spacing 1.5, 2 PARATION constitutes 10% of the final mark (maximum 10 points): to prepare reports for each class by reading and processing the study materials syllabus of the course and the title of the topic for the week.
+University: P. J. Šafán rik University in Košice Faculty: Faculty of A rts Course ID: KAaA/ EMENb/15 Course name: E-mail English Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cro edits: 2 Recommended seme ster/trimester of the course: 2.
+Course level: I. Prerequisities: ACTIVE PARTICIPA tests; continuously an Attendance is followe TESTS constitute 70% Ordinarily, student co a 100-point scale gai participation.
+The fina A 100-93 B 92-86 C 85-78 D 77-72 E 71-65 FX 64-0 IS 70%; CONTINUOUS PREPARATION 10%, and ATTENDANCE AND TION 20%.
+To receive credits for this course students must pass the two credit d timely submit their reports and attend each class according to the schedule. ed during the online sessions too. % of the final mark: oursework is evaluated by letter grades, which are assigned a value based on ned from two credit tests plus points for continuous preparation and active al mark is assigned according to the following scale: should contact the le accommodations and the lecturer separately Oral exams will be re missed credit test.
+The missed credit test but problem areas of the of CONTINUOUS PRE Students are expected and the required litera Formal requirements Minimum 2 but maxii size 12, spacing 1.5, 3 ecturer as soon as the need is apparent to discuss make-up examination procedures.
+Students absent from a scheduled credit test will be examined by an ORAL EXAM to collect information about their level of preparedness. ealized during the lecturer's consultation hours as soon as possible after the ne content of the oral examination will be equivalent with the content of the may last longer than a written test and can include deeper analysis of certain course.
+PARATION constitutes 10% of the final mark (maximum 10 points): to prepare reports for each class by reading and processing the study materials syllabus of the course and the title of the topic for the week.
 The final document must be saved in Printable Document Format (PDF).
 Ignoring any of these criteria will automatically lead to the refusal of the submitted report.